FilipMalczak/freestyle-writing/lang_features.md

-# Tell me what you think about language feature and I'll tell you who you are
+# Tell me what you think about a language feature and I'll tell you who you are

 So, lately I was thinking that I really like the Java approach to adding new language features.
 By "language features" I mean stuff that would not compile